owlhub/owlhub/docs/api-permissions-README.md

 1. API route permissions are defined centrally in `api-permissions.ts`
 2. Each API route is associated with one or more required permissions
-3. When a user makes a request to an API route, the system checks if the user has the required permissions
+3. When a user makes a request to an API route, the middleware automatically checks if the user has the required permissions
-4. If the user has the required permissions, the request is allowed to proceed
+4. If the user has the required permissions, the request is allowed to proceed to the API route handler
-5. If the user does not have the required permissions, the request is rejected with a 403 Forbidden response
+5. If the user does not have the required permissions, the middleware rejects the request with a 403 Forbidden response

 ## Permission Structure